Skip to main content

 Should I add extra for waste and compaction?

 Yes.
-Loose gravel compacts when laid down — typically losing 10–15% of volume.
-Plus there's spillage during placement and minor over-excavation.
-The calculator above adds 10% by default; bump to 15% for projects with heavier compaction (driveways, road bases) or irregular substrates.
+Loose gravel compacts when laid down, typically losing 10–15% of volume.
+There's also spillage during placement and minor over-excavation.
+The calculator above adds 10% by default.
+Bump to 15% for projects with heavier compaction (driveways, road bases) or irregular substrates.
 For tight site access where re-orders are expensive, push to 20%.

 How many 0.5 cubic foot bags equal a ton?